Jews for Christmas: Paradox, Propaganda or Perhaps a Legitimate Choice?

 It was September of 2006.
 Jews for Jesus had just finished their largest-ever effort to proclaim to the people of New York that Jesus is the Messiah.
 They’d written many new pamphlets to draw attention to their message, using various icons from popular culture as the theme.
 They distributed the pamphlets in public venues throughout July, and were surprised to find a lawsuit filed against them in September from, of all people, Jackie Mason, the subject of one the pamphlets.
 To so many he was like their own Zeyde with such a superb and canny ability to see what is so funny in what is so ordinary.

 Perhaps the pamphlet writers were naive.
 They thought Jackie would appreciate the tribute to his humor when they satirized his difference between Jews and Gentiles” shtick.
 After all, if a comedian doesn’t understand satire, then who should?
 And, the group had reason to believe that Mr. Mason was in possession of a particularly tolerant nature.
 After all, who else in the Jewish community set out to encourage Christians to be public in celebrating the birth of Yeshua (Jesus)?

-Last December 15, WorldNetDaily reported that Jackie Mason is a founding member of a group called “Jews Against Anti-Christian Defamation.”
+On December 15, 2005, WorldNetDaily reported that Jackie Mason is a founding member of a group called “Jews Against Anti-Christian Defamation.”
 As such he planned to “ride down 5th Avenue…in a 15-foot Ford Excursion with banners proclaiming, ‘Jews for, “It’s okay to say Merry Christmas.”‘

 Jackie’s courage and his activist stand on reversing the secularization of Christ were impressive.
 He certainly challenged people to live up to their ideals of openmindedness and tolerance.